json-schema-org/understanding-json-schema/source/reference/generic.rst

 lengthy explanation about the purpose of the data described by the schema.
 ``$comment`` is intended for notes to schema maintainers, while ``title`` and ``description`` are meant for display to end users.
 This is somewhat analogous to the distinction between comments and docstrings in source code.

-None of these are required, but they are encouraged for good practice, and can make your schema "self-documenting".
+None of these "annotation" keywords are required, but they are encouraged for good practice, and can make your schema "self-documenting".

 The ``default`` keyword specifies a default value for an item.
 JSON processing tools may use this information to provide a default value